-The advisors (see Appendix D) helped generate a comprehensive list of quantitative and qualitative data that could be used to determine which schools in the "struggling" tier should be identified as needing more significant support from the state over a longer period of time (the Priority tier).
+The advisors (see Appendix D) generated a comprehensive list of quantitative and qualitative data that could be used to determine which schools in the "struggling" tier should be identified as needing more significant support from the state over a longer period of time (the Priority tier).
 Schools in the Priority tier would have the greatest need based on consistent underperformance on multiple measures (grades, subjects, indicators) over multiple years.
 The advisors assumed that being in this tier would generate the opportunity for substantially more support.
-The following factors were initially identified.
+The following factors were initially identified (the advisors did not discuss data for identifying Priority districts).